mrisher/smtp-sts/mta-sts.md

 1. `enforce`: In this mode, sending MTAs MUST NOT deliver the message to hosts which fail MX matching or certificate validation.

-2. `report`: In this mode, sending MTAs which also implement the TLSRPT specification [@!I-D.ietf-uta-smtp-tlsrpt] merely send a report indicating policy application failures (so long as TLSRPT is also implemented by the recipient domain).
+2. `testing`: In this mode, sending MTAs which also implement the TLSRPT specification [@!I-D.ietf-uta-smtp-tlsrpt] merely send a report indicating policy application failures (so long as TLSRPT is also implemented by the recipient domain).

 3. `none`: In this mode, sending MTAs should treat the policy domain as though it does not have any active policy; see (#removing-mtasts),